cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Infrastructure as a Service (IaaS)

 The core BOSH engine is abstracted away from any particular Infrastructure as a Service (IaaS), such as VMware vSphere, AWS or OpenStack.
 The interface to these is implemented as plugins to BOSH.
 Currently, BOSH supports both VMware vSphere and Amazon Web Services.
-Virtual Machines (VMs) are created and destroyed through workers, which are sent instructions from the Director.
+Virtual Machines (VMs) are created and destroyed through Workers, which are sent instructions from the Director.
 Those VMs are created based on a **Stemcell** that is uploaded to BOSH's Blobstore through the Command Line Interface (CLI).

 ## Cloud Provider Interface (CPI)